 Do not pick up plants or flowers of any kind.
 Leave nature in nature.
 The best place to appreciate their beauty is at their source.

 Keep organic and non organic rubbish separated.
 Batteries should be returned back to your countries of origin for proper disposal.

-Remain quiet, and keep your voices low while on the campsites.
+Remain quiet, and especially keep your voice low while on the campsites.
 Our tents are not sound proof.
-Remember that we are here to enjoy nature, and that includes the beautiful sounds of nature.
+Remember that we are here to enjoy nature, and that includes its beautiful sounds.

-Do not light candles or matches inside the tents, as tents are highly flammable.
+Do not light candles or matches inside the tents, as tents are highly inflammable.

 No swimming in the nearby lakes or rivers.
 Don’t go into rivers, lakes, or streams without sandals.